 Reduction (and refund, if applicable) of tuition liability is made according to SUNY Board of Trustees policies.
 Students incur liability based on the length of the academic term and the date of official withdrawal.
-To qualify for liability adjustments, students must follow the College's official withdrawal policy complete and submit the required paperwork.
+To qualify for liability adjustments, students must follow the College's official withdrawal policy and complete and submit the proper Registrar's Office form.
 Non-attendance or stop payment orders on checks do not constitute official withdrawals.
 Students who process initial registration during the drop/add period will not be withdrawn for non-payment and will be held responsible for payment of their charges.
 For specific semester refund schedules, please visit the relevant link(s) below:

 A student is not eligible for 100 percent of federal financial aid until 60 percent of the semester has been completed.
 As a result, loan money already received on a student's behalf may have to be repaid.